webcompat/webcompat.com/_posts/2013-12-19-introducing-webcompat.md

 fullview: true
 ---

-<div class="alert alert-info">In the near future this site will serve as a central resource for tools, articles and documentation related to web compatibility.
-We encourage all those interested in contributing through programming, designing, triaging, reporting, writing content, and more, to <a href="https://wiki.mozilla.org/Compatibility/Mobile#Communication">reach out</a> and <a href="https://wiki.mozilla.org/Compatibility/Guide">get involved</a>.</div>
+<div class="alert alert-info">In the coming months this site will serve as a central resource for tools, articles and documentation focused on web compatibility.
+We encourage all those interested in contributing through programming, designing, triaging bugs, reporting issues, writing content, and more, to <a href="https://wiki.mozilla.org/Compatibility/Mobile#Communication">reach out</a> and <a href="https://wiki.mozilla.org/Compatibility/Guide">get involved</a>.</div>

 _A person should be able to use the Web in all browsers and devices_.